Yubico/webauthn-recovery-extension/README.md

 # Terminology

-The following byte array manipulation functions are used throughout this
+The following terms are used throughout this document:
-document:

 - `LEFT(X, n)` is the first `n` bytes of the byte array `X`.
 - `DROP_LEFT(X, n)` is the byte array `X` without the first `n` bytes.
 - `DROP_RIGHT(X, n)` is the byte array `X` without the last `n` bytes.
+- CTAP2_ERR_XXX represents some not yet specified error code.

 # The key agreement scheme